autodyne/qxsl/ELVA.md

 ### symbol

-returns a symbol of the specified name.
+returns a symbol with the specified name.

 ```lisp
 (symbol name)